German P.

 ING

-• The goal was a new mortgage administration application.
-The program suffered from progress, technical, and organizational issues and had no PMO.
-German was asked to set up a PMO and grow it to four people, leading the daily work.
-As QA manager he also implemented a reporting cycle and was a sparring partner for the program manager.
+• The program aimed to deliver a new application for mortgage management.
+The program suffered from delays, technical and organizational problems.
+There was no program office, only an administrative secretary.
+German was asked to set up a program office and grow his team to the needed size (4 people).
+He was responsible for the daily management of staff.
+As QA Manager, he also implemented a reporting cycle and was a sparring partner for the program manager.

 Jun 2003 - Sep 2004